Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/design-tokens.md

 In the two examples above `text-color-text-primary` and `bg-color-container-level-0` show tokens applied via tailwind classes.

-Spacing tokens are available in the same patter: `mb-spacing-lg` will apply the `$spacing-large` token to the bottom margin of the targeted html element.
+Spacing tokens are available in the same pattern: `mb-spacing-lg` will apply the `$spacing-large` token to the bottom margin of the targeted html element.

 ### CSS variables